-Oregon Dunes National Recreation Area OHV Designated Routes
+Oregon Dunes National Recreation Area OHV Designated Routes Project

-The goal of this project is:
+The goal of this project was:

 to determine the routes and areas that will provide OHV riding opportunities and access